parispeterson89-ops/parispeterson89-ops/README.md

 #### I’m interested in the Web field, 🛞 CNC machining machine and interesting Books; i am currently seeking a position in the field of Software Engineer or Computer Science where i can utilize my skills and experiences to make a positive impact.
 Adaptable Data Analyst proficient and Cybersecurity (DPO), with some knowledge in database and visualization.

-##### I’m currently learning Full Stack Developer an my journey is about making a meaningful impact with technology, I’m looking to collaborate on good and strong project..
+##### I’m currently learning Full Stack Developer and my journey is about making a meaningful impact with technology, I’m looking to collaborate on good and strong project..